 After a few hours measuring the traffic, the cheating-trucks do not appear by the inspection point, as the drivers warn each other by radio.
 This means the RSD must be deployed as quickly as possible and police controls should last a maximum of 4 hours.

 Some success stories

-These activities have been carried out in different countries and with different approaches, but the most sucessfull stories are from Spain and Denmark:
+These activities have been carried out in different countries and with different approaches, but the most sucessfull stories are from Spain, Belgium and Denmark:

 As part of the EU-funded LIFE program, in the GYSTRA project, OPUS RSE has collaborated with GUARDIA CIVIL, Spain's national police force, to find on the spot and remotely, illegally manipulated commercial trucks during the years 2018 and 2019, using Opus remote sensing portable devices.

 The operations were coordinated in less than 48 hours, selecting a new location each time, so that the RSD was put on the road in less than 20 minutes by the Opus technicians, and then the police arrived on the scene and began the police operation.

 The trucks slightly accelerate when measured by the RSD, either at a slightly constant positive slope road or at the exit of a toll station.
 The RSD measures the truck's emissions as it passes in front of the device.
 In less than half a second, real-time control software displays NOx emission on a screen.
 If the NOx emission is above a certain limit, it is considered that there is a high probability that the truck has some sort of tampering.
 A radio alert is sent immediately to a police agent, who is some distance away.
 The officer receives the notice and stops the vehicle for a detailed inspection.